 In systems with motors connected in parallel, the electronic thermal relay (ETR) of the frequency converter cannot be used as motor protection for the individual motor.
-For this reason further motor protection must be used, e.g. thermistors in each motor or an individual thermal relay.
-(Circuit breakers are not suitable as protection).
+For this reason further motor protection must be used, e.g. thermistors in each motor (or an individual thermal relay).

-Parameter 107 Automatic motor adaption, AMT cannot be used when motors are connected in parallel.
+Parameter 107 Automatic motor tuning, AMT cannot be used when motors are connected in parallel.
 Parameter 101 Torque characteristic must be set to Special motor characteristics [8] when motors are connected in parallel.

-■ Motor cables
+Motor cables